“And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables Him to bring everything under His control…”

 Righteousness reigns.

-Living with this perspective roots us in the Story that’s much BIGGER than the little story of our lives.
+Living with this perspective roots us in a Story that’s much BIGGER than the little story of our lives.

-It stabilizes us amid the shifting sands of a broken world.
+It stabilizes us in the shifting sands of a broken world.
+It gives us a hope that anchors us amid our troubles.

 So, do not be moved, my friend.